maxchehab/redditfs/README.md

 #### Push

-`redditfs push` will upload current directory.
+`redditfs push` will upload the current directory.

 #### .redditfsignore